A guide to dealing with grief

 Going back to school/university/work after someone has died

-It can feel really worrying when you’re going back to a “normal” routine after a loved one has died, but there are lots of things you can do to make the experience a bit easier.
+It can feel really worrying when you go back to a “normal” routine after the death of a close friend or relative, but there are lots of things you can do to make the experience a bit easier.

 - Only go back when you’re ready – there’s no pressure or rush.